kevinbeaty/oneself/README.md

   [2011, 2012]);
 ```

-If desired, you can shim Array methods and [some implementations][2]
+If desired, you can extend the object itself:
-already do this.

 ```javascript
 oneself.array.shim();